 HOW TO MAKE A VEGAN SHAWARMA SANDWICH

-Like my vegan Sabich Sandwich and my mushroom Reuben Sandwich creating a vegan shawarma is simple, all you need is a little imagination… and a few cans of young jackfruit.
+Like my Mind-blowing Vegan Sabich Sandwich and my Vegan Mushroom Reuben Sandwich creating a vegan shawarma is simple, all you need is a little imagination… and a few cans of young jackfruit.
 I am telling you, this recipe couldn’t be simpler and you’ve probably got all the ingredients in your pantry.
 Win.

 First, we take sliced jackfruit and cooked chickpeas for protein and pop them in a bowl.
 We then add a handful of spices, lemon, garlic, parsley and red onion.
 After letting the “meat” sit for a few hours to mingle and get up close we spread it all out on a tray and roast it in the oven.
 That’s it!
 Once it comes out of the oven you can go ahead and serve it on a warm pita with fresh tomatoes, pickles and lettuce or with rice.
-I’ve left a gorgeous lemon tahini sauce recipe down below but in a pinch I’ve been known to smear a warm pita with a goodly amount of hummus and dive in.
+I’ve left a gorgeous lemon tahini sauce recipe down below but in a pinch I’ve been known to smear a warm pita with a goodly amount of hummus – try this Roasted Garlic and Artichoke Hummus for something different- and dive in.
 Sometimes, that intoxicating aroma gets to me and I just can’t wait.
 Trust me, this one’s a little irresistible.
 Enjoy.

 Vegan Shawarma with Roasted Jackfruit